 The Council is currently developing an asset management system (AMS) that will be used in the future as a tool to manage property and building assets.
-As part of this overall project Council will be reviewing the existing approach to managing building maintenance and operational activities.
-An option that will be considered is a comprehensive facility maintenance model which will bring maintenance for all buildings under the management of a single contract.
+As part of this overall project Council will be reviewing the existing approach to managing building maintenance and operational activities with the key focus being the development of a comprehensive facility maintenance model which will bring maintenance for all buildings under the management of a single contract.